frendyguo-zz/frendyguo.me/src/pages/excessive-reflow-and-how-to-minimize-it.md

 title: Excessive Reflow and How to Minimize It
 date: '2021-12-05'
 featuredImage: '../images/excessive_reflow/reflow.jpg'
-shortDesc: Understand how the web browser render stuffs on your screen and the problem with excessive reflows.
+shortDesc: Understand how the web browser render stuffs on your screen and what to do with excessive reflows.
 ---

 Thanks to the advancement of Web APIs today many websites are becoming more and more dynamic — parts of a web page can be disassembled and swapped with a relevant piece of content that aims to help the user achieve a specific goal.